Omid Madani

 dimensionalities (potentially huge numbers of features and

 classes/concepts).
-The initial focus has been on online algorithms
+The focus has been on online algorithms

 that can handle dynamic growing sets of classes, possible nonstationarities,